-2) Forward elevation and abduction should be assessed to determine that the construct is stable and the components do not impinge on bony structures.
+2) Forward elevation and abduction should be assessed to determine that the construct is stable and the components do not impinge on bony structures, such as inferior portion of the scapula or the acromion.
+Note that the potential impingement points may change depending on the humeral liner angle used (145- vs. 135-degrees).